mn-mde-edfi/MDE-EdFi-Documentation/descriptors_resources.md

 ## Avoiding Conflicts for Parent Resources
 **Parent** records are shared among and between Local Education Authorities (LEAs) like student records.
 But unlike student records, MDE does not have a system of uniquely identifying parents.
 That means that duplicate parent records are likely to be created.

-Similarly, when a vendor has access to multiple district ```studentParentAssociation``` records (_and_ takes the initiative to first check/validate against those records), there’s the possibility for conflicting information to be overwritten on updates to parent records.
+Similarly, when a vendor takes the initiative to first check/validate against ```studentParentAssociation``` records, there’s the possibility for conflicting information to be overwritten on updates to parent records.
 In order to reduce the changes of that, MDE recommends that a parent ID be prefixed with a district number to avoid the overwriting and/or conflicts when trying an ID that’s in use elsewhere.
 We're aware that this will lead to more duplicates, but in our opinion that is preferable to overwrites.

 Regardless of the specific implementations, non-unique parent records is a limitation of the system.
 MDE is not aware of any downstream impacts; for example, ``StudentEarlyEducationProgramAssociation`` is not validated against parent data.